rofl0r/rcb2/README.md

 Cross-compilation is as simple as using an appropriate `CC` environment variable.

+For efficiency and to support parallel builds, `rcb2` writes a *GNU make* compatible Makefile which it uses subsequently.

 ## A small example:

 You have a file `main.c` which, depending on some macros, shall use either